Lessify/lessify-angular/projects/core/README.md

 ### Configuration

-Use the ``lessifyConfiguration`` directive to annotate a specific configuration ID to be visible and manageable in Design Mode.
+Use the ``lessifyConfig`` directive to annotate a specific configuration ID to be visible and manageable in Design Mode.

 ```html
 <div *ngIf="config.maintenance" lessifyConfig="maintenance">